I’m In A Partnership, How Do I Pay My Tax?

 But there are additional pages that are equally important for your tax partnership.
 They’re used for income gained through banks or building societies, as well as the ‘disposal of chargeable assets’.
 The nominated partner needs to complete these supplementary parts of the SA800 form.

 As ever, you’ll require the latest, up-to-date evidence for a partnership tax return.
 HMRC may ask for proof of all earnings and investments.

 You’ll be required to give one of two Partnership forms: a ‘short’ version for the sort of income we’ve described above, or a ‘full’ declaration that includes every type of income you may receive from the partnership.
-You’ll either be filling the SA104S for the short if your trading income is less than £85,000 or page or SA104F in your Self Assessment tax return if the partnership income is over £85,000 or you have more complex partnership affairs.
+You’ll either be filling the SA104S for the short version if your trading income is less than £85,000, or the SA104F if the partnership income is over £85,000 or you have more complex partnership affairs.

 All members of the partnership sign to give their consent.
 Then a copy will be made and added to personal Self Assessment tax returns.
 That, simply, is how to do a partnership tax return correctly.

 DEADLINES FOR SUBMITTING A PARTNERSHIP SA800 TAX RETURN